Table of Contents

 ext_offchain_local_storage_read

-A new function is introduced.
-The signature is
+A new function is introduced to replace ext_offchain_local_storage_get

 (func $ext_offchain_local_storage_read_version_1